Territory

 Share on Email Share on Facebook Share on Twitter

-Milan is one of the world’s fashion and design capitals and annually hosts two important events, Milan Fashion Week and Milan Design Week.
-Candiani Denim has produced in Robecchetto con Induno, not far from Milan, since 1938, and we have hence been continuously inspired to define the style of our products by the Lombard city.
+Milan is one of the world’s fashion and design capitals and hosts two important events annually: Milan Fashion Week and Milan Design Week.
+Candiani has been producing in Robecchetto con Induno, not far from Milan, since 1938, and we have hence been continuously inspired to define the style of our products by the Lombard city.

 How Milan became the world’s fashion capital during the years of the economic boom

-Milan became the world’s fashion capital during the years of the economic boom thanks to two factors: the rise of ready-to-wear and the publishing industry.
+Milan became the world’s fashion capital during the economic boom thanks to two factors: the rise of ready-to-wear and the publishing industry.

 The leading Italian publishers had indeed headquartered in the Lombard city while fashion was evolving into a cultural sector.
-Milan was the only city with the tools to promote this transition properly.
-Several fashion magazines were launched, and Milanovendemoda, the ancestor of the more recent Milan Fashion Week, was created.
+Milan was the only city with the tools to properly promote this transition.
+Several fashion magazines were launched, and Milanovendemoda, the precursor to the more recent Milan Fashion Week, was established.

 In this creative and revolutionary atmosphere, Milan became the symbol of a successful and fun lifestyle, represented adequately by the fashion industry.
-Some other renowned designers, such as Valentino, Gianni Versace, and Gianfranco Ferrè, enhanced the world’s supremacy of the Lombard city, which continued over the ‘90s as well, thanks to the emergence of new brands, such as Prada.
+Other renowned designers, such as Valentino, Gianni Versace, and Gianfranco Ferré, enhanced the world’s recognition of the Lombard city, a trend that continued into the ‘90s as well, thanks to the emergence of new brands, such as Prada.

-Milan is still one of the world’s fashion capitals, but since the 2000s has shared its leadership with Paris, London, and New York, where the other fashion weeks take place twice a year.
+Milan is still one of the world’s fashion capitals, but since the 2000s it has shared its leadership with Paris, London, and New York, where other fashion weeks take place twice a year.

-Moreover, Milan is a symbol of innovation and experimentation in the fashion and design industries and is traditionally open to new talents and changes.
-In the Lombard city, the most prestigious Italian schools specializing in such areas are headquartered, as well as the National Chamber of Italian Fashion, promoting the sector in the entire country.
+Moreover, Milan is a symbol of innovation and experimentation in the fashion and design industries and has traditionally been open to new talent and change.
+The most prestigious Italian schools specializing in these areas are headquartered in Milan, as is the National Chamber of Italian Fashion, which promotes the sector nationwide.

-Some jeans history: how denim conquered the high fashion
+Some jeans history: how denim conquered high fashion

-The ‘70s also represented a turning point in jeans history.
+The ‘70s also represented a turning point in the history of jeans.
 After becoming the garment of the new generations in the previous decade, jeans officially conquered high fashion.
-Calvin Klein was the first to bring them on catwalks in 1976.
-Consumers started focusing on new designers rather than the most traditional denim brands, so Jordache, Marithé+François Girbaud, and other companies took advantage of this trend and gave birth to designer jeans, underlining their name on the patch as a distinctive sign and investing in marketing activities.
-Wearing these jeans, considered luxury items, was seen as a status symbol during the 80s.
+Calvin Klein was the first to bring them to the catwalk in 1976.
+Consumers started focusing on new designers rather than the most traditional denim brands, so Jordache, Marithé + François Girbaud, and other companies took advantage of this trend, introduced designer jeans, highlighted their names on the patch as a distinctive sign, and invested in marketing.
+Wearing these jeans, considered luxury items, was seen as a status symbol during the ‘80s.

-In Italy, the concept of fashion jeans was shaped by the Milanese entrepreneur Elio Fiorucci, who brought to our country the fit that, at the end of the ‘60s, had revolutionized the industry abroad, tight on the hips and larger below the knees, that could be not only blue but dyed in all colors.
-His brand was the first to add to denim the newly invented elastane to manufacture very skinny jeans, which became one of the most desired garments worldwide, especially by women.
-Fiorucci paved the way for other brands and designers, Armani included, who inserted jeans in their high fashion collections.
+In Italy, the concept of fashion jeans was shaped by the Milanese entrepreneur Elio Fiorucci, who brought to our country the fit that, at the end of the ‘60s, had revolutionized the industry abroad.
+It was tight on the hips and larger below the knees, and could be not only blue but dyed in any color.
+His brand was the first to add the newly invented elastane to denim to manufacture very skinny jeans, which became one of the most desired garments worldwide, especially among women.
+Fiorucci paved the way for other brands and designers, including Armani, to incorporate jeans into their high-fashion collections.

-How the influence of Milan has been one of Candiani Denim’s main features
+How the influence of Milan has been one of Candiani’s main features

-In over 80 years, at Candiani Denim, we have taken full advantage of our closeness to Milan to improve the style and aesthetics of our products.
-We have worked with several fashion maisons that made the history of the industry in Italy and worldwide, such as Armani, Prada, Etro, Dolce and Gabbana, Trussardi, Loro Piana, Zegna, Valentino, Gucci, and Versace, and many other new brands which recently succeeded, for instance, Off-White™, Heron Preston, and Palm Angels.
+For over 80 years, at Candiani, we have taken full advantage of our proximity to Milan to enhance the style and aesthetics of our products.
+We have worked with several fashion maisons that made history in the industry in Italy and worldwide, such as Armani, Prada, Etro, Dolce and Gabbana, Trussardi, Loro Piana, Zegna, Valentino, Gucci, and Versace, and many other new brands which recently succeeded, for instance, Off-White™, Heron Preston, and Palm Angels.

-We are honored to collaborate with these important companies, which helped us grow and learn through a continuous and constructive dialogue.
-Our geographic position has enabled us to capitalize on numerous different influences and be at the heart of a dynamic and innovative environment that, no doubt, is one of the reasons we produce high-quality Made in Italy fabrics.
+We are honored to collaborate with these important companies, which have helped us grow and learn through continuous, constructive dialogue.
+Our geographic position has enabled us to capitalize on numerous different influences and be at the heart of a dynamic and innovative environment that, no doubt, is one of the reasons behind our fabrics.

-Working with the most talented fashion designers means indeed that your stylistic supply always has to be one step ahead, and you have to maintain a high level of quality over time.
-This necessity made our natural inclination toward innovation rise over the years, making us well-known and appreciated in the denim industry and distinguishing us from our main competitors.
+Working with the most talented fashion designers indeed means that your stylistic supply must always be one step ahead, and you have to maintain a high level of quality over time.
+This necessity strengthened our natural inclination toward innovation over the years, making us well-known and appreciated in the denim industry and setting us apart from our main competitors.

-Moreover, Candiani Denim was the first company in the sector to replace traces with finished and washed jeans when presenting its collection since they can better convey how our fabrics look like and what our clients need.
+Moreover, Candiani was the first company in the sector to replace samples with finished, washed jeans when presenting its collection, as they better convey what our fabrics look like and what our clients need.

 When denim and design meet

-Since Milan is traditionally open to any art and design form, we had the chance to bring our denim to industries other than jeans and clothing.
+Since Milan is traditionally open to all forms of art and design, we had the chance to bring our denim into industries beyond jeans and clothing.

-Two examples concern the collaborations during different editions of Milan Design Week.
-In 2019, we covered two iconic armchairs, Armadillo and Fiocco, of the famous interior design brand Busnelli using the fabric created for DONDUP’s D/zero project, which focused on reducing water and chemical consumption in clothing production.
-In 2022, it was Levi’s® to cover the armchair Connubia with our denim.
+Two examples concern our collaborations during the Milan Design Week.
+In 2019, we covered two iconic armchairs, Armadillo and Fiocco, from the famous interior design brand Busnelli, using fabric created for DONDUP’s D/zero project.
+In 2022, it was Levi’s® that covered the armchair Connubia with our denim.

-Finally, Candiani Denim has two stores in Milan.
-Candiani Denim Store is in piazza Mentana, 3, in the area known as Cinque vie, the most ancient neighborhood in the city (it dates back to the Roman Empire), full of ateliers, art galleries, and antique, craft, design, and clothing shops.
-In our store in piazza Mentana, our Candiani Custom project, the first urban denim micro-factory to make custom jeans, is also located.
-Coreva Design Store is not far from there, in corso di Porta Ticinese, 22, just in front of the famous columns of San Lorenzo.
+Finally, Candiani has two stores in Milan, in Piazza Mentana, 3.
+The area, known as Cinque Vie, is the oldest neighborhood in the city (dating back to the Roman Empire), full of ateliers, art galleries, and antique, craft, design, and clothing shops.
+In our store, you can also find our Candiani Custom project, the first urban denim micro-factory to make custom jeans.

 Potrebbe interessarti anche